rodrigueTchuensu/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/report.md

 2. Give the answer to the question about the existing problem with the current solution.
 **Answer:** In our solution all the nodes join the cluster through the ha node, this does not suite the serf approach, because according to the serf formalism a node should get to the cluster through any other node that is already part of the cluster.
-It could happen that the ha node is not up this means the other nodes will be able to get to the cluster which is not what we want. ....
+It could happen that the ha node is not up this means the other nodes will be able to get to the cluster which is not what we want.
+We could have a special node that runs the serf agent and creates the cluster, by so doing the ha node and the webapps nodes will join to this cluster.
+Hence if the ha node goes down the cluster still exist.

 3. Give an explanation on how Serf is working.
 Read the official website to get more details about the GOSSIP protocol used in Serf.
 Try to find other solutions that can be used to solve similar situations where we need some auto-discovery mechanism.